DKozzy/CS-320/README.md

 - Project One: Service Implementations + Tests
 - Contact.java, ContactService.java, ContactTest.java, ContactServiceTest.java
-- Project Two: Summary & Reflections Report
+- Project Two: Summary & Reflections Report:
 A written analysis covering test approach, quality/coverage, techniques used (and not used), and professional testing mindset.

 ## Why This Project Matters